 RCMP Lower Mainland Youth Academy

 The RCMP Lower Mainland Youth Academy is an established and formalized partnership between Coquitlam, Burnaby, North Vancouver, Surrey and Richmond RCMP Detachments and their respective School Districts.
-This school year the RCMP Youth Academy will again be held around and through the Easter weekend - March 28th to April 5th, 2018.

 The RCMP Youth Academy is held at Stillwood Camp and Conference Centre south of Cultus lake in the Columbia Valley at Lindell Beach, B.C.
 It is an eight-day program for 50 grade 11 and 12 students who aspire to a career in policing.
 Candidates undergo a stringent selection process conducted by schools, districts and detachments.
 The Academy gives candidates an opportunity to experience police training and to partake in police work simulations.